pytorch/tutorials/prototype_source/lite_interpreter.rst

 This application will take advantage of the pre-built interpreter libraries available for Android and iOS, which can be used directly with Maven (Android) and CocoaPods (iOS).
 It is important to note that the pre-built libraries are the available for simplicity, but further size optimization can be achieved with by utilizing PyTorch's custom build capabilities.

-.. note:: If you see error message: `PytorchStreamReader failed locating file bytecode.pkl: file not found ()`, likely you are using a torch script model with full jit interpreter.
-Please regenerate model by running: `module._save_for_lite_interpreter(${model_path})`.
+.. note:: If you see the error message: `PytorchStreamReader failed locating file bytecode.pkl: file not found ()`, likely you are using a torch script model that requires the use of the PyTorch JIT interpreter (a version of our PyTorch interpreter that is not as size-efficient).
+In order to leverage our efficient interpreter, please regenerate the model by running: `module._save_for_lite_interpreter(${model_path})`.

    - If `bytecode.pkl` is missing, likely the model is generated with the api: `module.save(${model_psth})`.
    - The api `_load_for_lite_interpreter(${model_psth}) can be helpful to validate model with the efficient mobile interpreter.